ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

-  on frontend, and possibility to change password and activate language choice and currency in profile todo:add alert cbain in booking page details in frontend like mobile not only when click modify booking todo:be notified when celery pod or any pod has errors:done todo:prevent chatbot to be excessive in request or ask something not related todo:ask bot to subscibe to a route and send notification about it, or subscive for cabon vailability todo:i cant see ongoing log for chatbot:done todo:/contact page exists but empt y add it todo:monitor redis and postgres via prometheus and grafana todo:add marron small bear run when loading the pages
+  on frontend, and possibility to change password and activate language choice and currency in profile todo:add alert cbain in booking page details in frontend like mobile not only when click modify booking:done todo:be notified when celery pod or any pod has errors:done todo:prevent chatbot to be excessive in request or ask something not related todo:ask bot to subscibe to a route and send notification about it, or subscive for cabon vailability todo:i cant see ongoing log for chatbot:done todo:/contact page exists but empt y add it todo:monitor redis and postgres via prometheus and grafana todo:add marron small bear run when loading the pages: todo:add ticket to wallet todo:add loading bear on mobile todo:translare profile and settings page todo add contact us in mobile and frontend also i think page /contact exist but empty todo:update maritime support email address todo how many crons we have

 todo search this route hsould go to that specific route, but i see the saved on home page search route instead:done